-Too many politicians, and those backing them, are still stuck in industrial-era thinking.
-They want to patch the existing system instead of making the big changes required to get to the next one.
+In addition to building new systems we also need to work actively to reform and improve our existing institutions.
+Too many politicians and educators, and those backing them, are still stuck in Industrial Age thinking.
+They want to patch the existing system instead of making the big changes required to get to the Knowledge.
 That's not just unfortunate, but downright dangerous.
 Propping up a system beyond its useful life means that the transition, which will eventually become inevitable, will be much more volatile and worse for everyone.

-My hope, then, is that World After Capital will make a small contribution towards advancing the discussion.
+My hope is that World After Capital will make a small contribution towards advancing the discussion.
 The increased freedoms which I propose are not all or nothing.
 We can start with them in small steps and in different geographies.

 And even just starting the debate is progress.
 You may agree or disagree with the ideas presented here.
 In either case, I want to hear your thoughts and reactions.
 It is the critical process through which knowledge improves and societies advance.